phillipsj/phillipsj/input/posts/deploying-dash-to-google-app-engine.md

 $ mkdir dash-gcp && cd .
 ```

-Now let's make the two files that are necessary to get a basic Dash app up and running.
+Now let's make the two files that are necessary to get an essential Dash app up and running.

 ```Bash
 $ touch app.yaml
 $ touch main.py
 ```

-We call our Python file *main* because the default behavior of Google App Engine is to assume that your entrypoint is located in a file called *main.py*.
+We call our Python file *main* because the default behavior of Google App Engine is to assume that your entrypoint is located in a file named *main.py*.
 To learn more about the convention over configuration read the *Application Startup* section [here](https://cloud.google.com/appengine/docs/standard/python3/runtime).
 That is it!
 We will only need these two files to get it working.

 ## Step 3: Install Dash packages and freeze

-Now we just need to install our dependencies.
+Now we need to install our dependencies.

 ```Bash
 $ pip install dash==0.36.0